-- Many countries have requirements that the parties have been resident in that country for a specified period of time before a marriage may be performed there.
+- Parties must be residents in that country for a specified period of time before a marriage may be performed there.

-- There may be requirements for the minimum age of the parties who are being married.
+- Minimum age for the parties who are being married.

-- There is also, in many countries, a requirement that documents certifying the end of any previous relationship (such as death or divorce certificates) be submitted, translated into the local language, and authenticated.
+- Documents certifying the end of any previous relationship (such as death or divorce certificates), translated into the local language, and authenticated.

 Validity of Marriages Abroad